 Seeing Hem’s condition, the sage Markandeya took pity on him and asked, “What sin have you committed that this condition has befallen you?”
 Hem narrated the whole story to the sage.
 After hearing all this, the sage said, ‘Of course you have told the truth before me, so I will tell you a method of fasting for your salvation.
 If you observe the method of Ekadashi called Yogini coming in the month of Ashadh Krishna Pakchya, all your sins will be destroyed.

-In the end, Lord Krishna says, O Rajan Yudhisthir, if on Yogini Ekadashi one fasts methodically it is equally fruitful as feeding 88,000 Brahmins.
+In the end, Lord Krishna says, O Rajan Yudhisthir, if on Yogini Ekadashi one fast methodically it is equally fruitful as feeding 88,000 Brahmins.
 By fasting, all sins are cleansed and heaven is attained in the end.
+To Read this article in the Nepali Language please click here.